 - Preparing budgets that are used to administer and monitor the Authority's operations.
-These budgets include determining how existing financial resources will be used in the Authority's operations. - Determining the valuation of investments. - Determining the adequacy of the recorded valuation of receivables, including the need for any reserve. - Determining assumptions utilized in measuring pension and other employee-related reserves and related costs for financial accounting purposes.
+These budgets include determining how existing financial resources will be used in the Authority's operations. - Determining the valuation of investments. - Determining the adequacy of the recorded valuation of receivables, including the need for any reserve. - Determining useful lives in the calculation of depreceiation expense. - Determining assumptions utilized in measuring pension and other employee-related reserves and related costs for financial accounting purposes.